CBinyenya/easyschool/README.md

 # EasySchool
-Web application that enables teachers and parents mornitor students accademic progress through a series of tests that are set, done and marked online.
-The statsistics of the students' performance is then made available to the respective teacher, parent or student
+Web application that enables teachers and parents mornitor students academic progress through a series of tests that are set, done and marked online.
+The statisistics of the students' performance is then made available to the respective teacher, parent or student

 ##Dependecies